Shopify/quilt/packages/koa-metrics/README.md

 #### `request_content_length`

 This metric is based on the response header `Content-Length`.
-Some responses don't provide this header (chunked encoding); in those cases, this will be `undefined`.
+Some responses don't provide this header (chunked encoding); in those cases, this will not be reported.